emanuelpina/emanuelpina.pt/content/posts/php-installation-on-ubuntu.md

 The PHP version on Debian 11 repositories is the 7.4.
 So, to install PHP 8.0, we first need to add the repository [deb.sury.org](https://deb.sury.org/), maintained by Ondřej Surý.

-To do so, first run the following command to be sure, some required dependencies are installed:
+To do so, first run the following command to be sure the required dependencies are installed:
 ```plain
 # sudo apt update
 # sudo apt install apt-transport-https lsb-release ca-certificates curl